gbif/ipt/BestPracticesSamplingEventData.md

 ## Introduction

-This guide provides details on how to utilise the Darwin Core Archive (DwC-A) format as a means to share sampling-event information in a standard way.
-It focuses on specific components of the Darwin Core Archive format, and some of the supporting extensions to the core event data class, and provides recommendations on how to best utilise these components to maximise the value of the shared data.
+This guide provides details on how to utilize the Darwin Core Archive (DwC-A) format as a means to share sampling-event information in a standard way.
+It focuses on specific components of the Darwin Core Archive format, and some of the supporting extensions to the core event data class, and provides recommendations on how to best utilize these components to maximize the value of the shared data.
 This guide does not provide a detailed overview of the Darwin Core Archive format, instead please refer to the [Darwin Core Archives How-to Guide](https://github.com/gbif/ipt/wiki/DwCAHowToGuide).

-The DwC-A format and the specific profile described here represent an internationally recognised and ratified data exchange format for sharing sampling-event data.
+The DwC-A format and the specific profile described here represent an internationally recognized and ratified data exchange format for sharing sampling-event data.
 All data exchange standards must strike a balance between the technical scope and capacity on one hand, and social acceptance and uptake on the other.
-Simple solutions sacrifice coverage and complexity in favour of ease-of-use.
+Simple solutions sacrifice coverage and complexity in favor of ease-of-use.
 Highly complex formats provide more complete solutions for representing any type of data but at the expense of simplicity and require supporting software and expertise.
 The Darwin Core Archive format represents an intermediate position between the two ends of this spectrum.
 It focuses on the key elements of sampling-event data and enables an enriched set of data types to be linked to this core structure.
 The data contained in an archive can be readily understood and used by many ecologists and data managers familiar with basic structured text files.
-By providing an international standard that is relatively easy to produce and consume, and that supports many of the key elements that compose a sampling-event data resource, GBIF hopes to provide the creators and managers of sampling-event data with a standardised approach to sharing their data and promote common approaches to the subsequent citation and recognition of their work.
-The specific degree of coverage depends very much on the individual resource.
-A standard format also increases relevance and utility.
+With this international standard, GBIF hopes to facilitate sampling-event data sharing and promote common approaches to cite and recognize the work of the community creating and handling sampling-event data. <!-- By providing an international standard that is relatively easy to produce and consume, and that supports many of the key elements that compose a sampling-event data resource, GBIF hopes to provide the creators and managers of sampling-event data with a standardized approach to sharing their data and promote common approaches to the subsequent citation and recognition of their work.
+The specific degree of coverage depends very much on the individual resource. --> A standard format also increases relevance and utility.

 ## What is sampling-event data?

 Sampling-event data is a type of data available from thousands of environmental, ecological, and natural resource investigations.
-These can be one-off studies or monitoring programmes.
+These can be one-off studies or monitoring programs.
 Such data are usually quantitative, calibrated, and follow certain protocols so that changes and trends of populations can be detected.
 This is in contrast to opportunistic observation and collection data, which today form a significant proportion of openly accessible biodiversity data.

 ### How to express sampling-event data in DwC-A?